Matias-Ramos/FedericoCloser/README.md

 # Project name
-Landing page for P2P from Federico Santos
+Campamento de Ventas P2P

 ## About it

 ### Purpose

-This website was built to **generate leads**.
+This website serves two primary goals:

+- **Brand Introduction**: Introduce potential clients to the brand and its offerings, fostering brand awareness and understanding.
-It guides potential clients towards a specific call to action (CTA) designed to initiate a sales conversation.
+- **Lead Generation**: Guide potential clients towards a specific call to action (CTA) designed to initiate a sales conversation.
 In this case, the CTA encourages users to initiate a WhatsApp chat with the app owner for further information and potential purchase.

 ### The Solution